 We know that students seek your advice and counsel when it comes to career decision-making and planning.
 Do you know that Career Services has myriad resources to help students with career planning and decision making?
-We offer an extern program, a comprehensive database of internships, jobs and fellowships, as well as an on-campus interview program for both jobs and internships.
-Our online career library includes resources like the Vault.
+We offer mentoring opportunities with alumni, a comprehensive database of internships, jobs and fellowships, as well as an on-campus interview program for both jobs and internships.
+Our online career library includes resources like the FirstHand (formerly Vault).
 Additionally, we connect students with organizations through our partnership in many consortium events, like interview days in Philadelphia, New York and Washington D.C, as well as career fairs throughout the Northeast region.
 Contact us to learn more.

 Graduate School Advising

 We also know that you are essential in helping students get into the best graduate and professional schools in the country and abroad.
 Career Counselors also support students by offering personalized help through the decision-making and application process.
 Our Graduate School Guide offers detailed information about the graduate school admissions process and provides resource listings for funding, testing and more.

 Career Services maintains files for students and alumni containing letters of recommendation.
 The first letter we receive for a student creates his/her file.
 These letters can then be sent to employers and graduate schools at the student's request.

 When a student approaches you requesting a letter of recommendation, take the time to reflect on your relationship with that student.
 Can you be a strong advocate?
 Has your experience with him/her been such that you endorse and support his/her application for graduate school or profession of choice?